 If you got to this page because you are interested in working with me at Penn, I want to thank you for reading my work and for being interested enough in it to consider working with me for the PhD.
 That’s a real gift, and I don’t take your interest in my research lightly.

 That said, the first thing that I’m going to do is to discourage you from even thinking about applying to grad school.
 That's not because I'm trying to pull the ladder up behind me.
 The academy probably needs someone just like you, and I'm particularly interested in continuing to diversify the professoriate by mentoring students from traditionally underrepresented backgrounds.
+I am also very committed to ensuring that the academic study of religion (both generally and of Japan specifically) continues for many generations beyond my own.
 But there are structural issues at play that you must consider when applying to PhD programs.